WangYihang/GitHacker/README.md

 ## PROCLAMATION (IMPORTANT)

+> Several VULNERABILITIES have been reported recently, if you are using
+> GitHacker <= 1.1.0, please update your tool as soon as possible.

 The remote `.git` folder maybe malicious, so to prevent you from being attacked.
 I highly recommend you run this tool under a disposable jailed environment (eg: docker container).